brunorijsman/rift-python/doc/positive-disaggregation.md

  namely the adjacency with system ID 1001 (which is leaf-1-1).
 This reflects the fact that the link between spine-1-1 and leaf-1-1 is broken.

-Based on this information, spine-1-2 knows that leaf-1-1 (which has system ID 1001) what we call partially connected.
-"Partially connected" means that leaf-1-1 is connected to spine-1-2 itself, but not to at least one other node at the same level (spine-1-1, which has system ID 101, in this case).
+Based on this information, spine-1-2 knows that leaf-1-1 (which has system ID 1001) is what we call "partially connected".
+Partially connected means that leaf-1-1 is connected to spine-1-2 itself, but not to at least one other node at the same level (spine-1-1, which has system ID 101, in this case).